ethereum/populus/docs/dev_cycle.part-07.rst

     Total of 7.00 Ether accepted in 3 donations, an avergage of 2,333,333,333,333,333,504.00 Wei per donation.
     Thank you for the donation!
 Tx hash 0x8a595949271f17a2a57a8b2f37f409fb1ee809c209bcbcf513706afdee922323

-Oh, it's so easy to donate when a genesis block allocates you billion something.
+Oh, it's so easy to donate when a genesis block allocates you billions of something.

 The contract instance *is* persistent, and the state is saved.
 With ``horton``, a local chain, it's saved to your hard-drive.
 On ``mainent`` and ``testnet``, to the entire blockchain nodes network.